Coronation celebrations continue as thousands take part in Big Lunch

 Britons join together in ‘nationwide act of celebration and friendship’

-Related video: Prince William and Princess Kate meet children as they greet royal fans at Windsor Castle
+Related video: Prince and Princess of Wales meet children as they greet royal fans at Windsor Castle

-Thousands of people across the country have marked the coronation with street celebrations, tea parties and lunches, as the festivities to mark King Charles III‘s crowning continued for a second day.
+Hundreds of thousands of Britons marked the coronation with street celebrations, tea parties and lunches on Sunday as the festivities continued for a second day.

+Organisers of “Coronation Big Lunch” events hailed the community spirit at hundreds of events up and down the country.

-Saturday’s ceremony – a mingling of solemn religious rites and royal pomp – saw Charles become the 40th reigning monarch to be crowned in Westminster Abbey since 1066.
+Saturday’s ceremony – a mingling of solemn religious rites and royal pomp – saw King Charles become the 40th reigning monarch to be crowned in Westminster Abbey since 1066.

-On Sunday, formality gave way to festivity as Britons joined together to share in a day of eating, drinking and music-making – with the coronation concert set to bring the weekend to a rousing conclusion.
+On Sunday, formality gave way to festivity as Britons joined together to share in a day of eating and drinking before the coronation concert in the evening.

-A palace spokeswoman said lunches were planned from Saturday to Monday “in a nationwide act of celebration and friendship”.
+Rishi Sunak was joined by US first lady Jill Biden at a Big Lunch in Downing Street, while the Duke and Duchess of Edinburgh attended an event in Cranleigh, Surrey, and Princess Anne visited Swindon.

+Kate Welch, a trustee of The Old Rectory, a grade II-listed building in Houghton-le-Spring, Sunderland, arranged local events for thousands to enjoy.

 Read our live coverage of the coronation weekend here.

-Alongside the thousands of street parties expected to be held at the weekend, people were encouraged to come together across the country for what was known as the Coronation Big Lunch.
+“It’s just amazing.
+It is a bit of a proud moment,” she said.
+“In this community we all live in flats for a start, so we don’t have our own gardens.

+“When you have flats you tend to have very small families, people living on their own, older people, so it’s so important for them.
+It is a bit of an excuse to come together, but I would say probably two-thirds of people out there are waving their union flags.”

-The Duke and Duchess of Edinburgh attended a big lunch in Cranleigh, while the Princess Royal and Vice Admiral Sir Tim Laurence sat down to a community street party in Swindon.
-Princesses Beatrice and Eugenie, meanwhile, attended a big lunch in Windsor.
+The Duke and Duchess of Edinburgh attended a big lunch in Cranleigh, while the Princess Royal and Vice Admiral Sir Timothy Laurence sat down to a community street party in Swindon.
+Princesses Beatrice and Eugenie, meanwhile, attended a Big Lunch in Windsor.

-Bunting-lined Downing Street was also abuzz with coronation jamboree, with guests arriving for a lunch with the prime minister and his wife.
+Bunting-lined Downing Street was also abuzz with coronation festivities, as people arrived for a lunch with the prime minister and his wife.

-There was a hum of excited chatter as those invited sipped fruit drinks and took photos in front of the famous Number 10 door as they awaited the arrival of Rishi Sunak.
+There was a hum of excited chatter as guests sipped fruit drinks and took photos in front of the famous No 10 door while they awaited the arrival of Rishi Sunak.

-In Windsor, cries of affection rung out as the Prince and Princess of Wales made a surprise appearance to meet fans congregating for the coronation concert.

-Crowds started arriving at Windsor Castle hours before the star-studded concert starts at 8pm on Sunday, with many draped in Union flags and wearing Union flag dresses.

 Members of the public and organisers from a number of charities expressed their enthusiasm ahead of the event.

-Lucinda Spelman-Ives, from Wilstock, who raised over £1 million to fund a community hub, hopes the Big Lunch will “unify and bring everyone together being part of history, making amazing memories, laughing and meeting lots of people who have never met before”.
+Lucinda Spelman-Ives, from Wilstock, who raised over £1m to fund a community hub, hoped the Big Lunch would “unify and bring everyone together”.
+She said it was about “being part of history, making amazing memories, laughing and meeting lots of people who have never met before”.

-“Everyone is bursting with pride after yesterday’s ceremony,” she told the PA news agency.
+“Everyone is bursting with pride after yesterday’s ceremony,” she told reporters.
 “This will be a very special memory for us all.
 Long live the Big Lunches and long live the King.”

-Kate Welch, chairwoman of Acumen Community Buildings at The Old Rectory in Sunderland, and part of one of the biggest parties in the North East said: “The coronation badge is shining from our building, we’ve made lots of red, white, and blue chains with bunting and flags out in force.

-“We expect 4,000 people to join us tomorrow for Houghton-le-Spring’s Coronation Big Lunch and the whole town is buzzing with excitement.”

-Emily Connally, who leads the Cherwell Collective in Oxford, an organisation inspiring people to live more sustainably, is “thrilled” to be part of the Big Lunch.
+Emily Connally, who leads the Cherwell Collective in Oxford, an organisation inspiring people to live more sustainably, said she was “thrilled” to be part of the Big Lunch.

-Ms Connally and her team, who are “buzzing with excitement” will serve dishes using locally sourced ingredients.

-“We’re especially thrilled because of (Charles’s) climate legacy, as our work tries to set an example of sustainable celebration,” she told PA.

-“We’ve laid tables using only surplus decorations including cut flowers.
-We’re cooking food for an expected 500 people using only surplus and food we grow within one mile.
-We’re even doing our take on the official Big Lunch dish.”

-Charles has also encouraged residents to take part in volunteer activities Monday, which is a bank holiday.
+King Charles has also encouraged residents to take part in volunteer activities on Monday, which is a bank holiday.
 Buckingham Palace said the Big Help Out on Monday will “highlight the positive impact volunteering has on communities across the nation”.

 A palace spokesperson said: “In tribute to the King’s public service, it will encourage people to try volunteering, and join the work being undertaken to support their local areas.

-“The aim of Big Help Out is to create a lasting volunteering legacy from the coronation weekend.”
+“The aim of the Big Help Out is to create a lasting volunteering legacy from the coronation weekend.”

-The palace spokesperson said that, according to the latest polling, an estimated 6.5 million people say they are planning to take part in the Big Help Out, ranging from community litter picks to signing up to longer-term volunteering opportunities with a wide range of charities.
+The spokesperson said that, according to the latest polling, an estimated 6.5 million people say they are planning to take part in the Big Help Out, ranging from community litter picks to signing up to longer-term volunteering opportunities with a wide range of charities.

-The palace said that while “wholly supportive” of the Big Help Out initiatives on Monday, Charles and Camilla will not be attending any of the events in person.
+The palace said that while they are “wholly supportive” of the Big Help Out initiatives on Monday, Charles and Camilla will not be attending any of the events in person.

 Join our commenting forum